With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCedar Crest Hospital And Resid Treatment Center is a mental health clinic in Bell County, TX, located at 3500 South Interstate 35, 76513.
-Cedar Crest Hospital And Resid Treatment Center provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
-Cedar Crest Hospital And Resid Treatment Center offers group therapy, dialectical behavior therapy and activity therapy to children / adolescents, seniors 65 or older and adults.
-Additional services offered at Cedar Crest Hospital And Resid Treatment Center include suicide prevention services, mentoring/peer support/consumer-run services and education services.
+Cedar Crest Hospital And Resid Treatment Center provides partial hospitalization/day treatment, residential treatment and hospital inpatient treatment.
+Cedar Crest Hospital And Resid Treatment Center offers integrated dual diagnosis disorder treatment, activity therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Additional services offered at Cedar Crest Hospital And Resid Treatment Center include intensive case management, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCedar Crest Clinic is a mental health treatment clinic in Bell County, Texas, located at 2206 East Central Texas Expressway, 76542 zip code.
 Cedar Crest Clinic provides outpatient treatment.
-Cedar Crest Clinic provides behavior modification, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Cedar Crest Clinic also supports people with PTSD, LGBT and people with Alzheimer's or dementia.
-Additional services provided by Cedar Crest Clinic consist of court-ordered outpatient treatment, legal advocacy and family psychoeducation.
+Cedar Crest Clinic provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults, young adults and children / adolescents.
+Cedar Crest Clinic also supports clients referred from the court/judicial system, military families and people with PTSD.
+Additional services provided by Cedar Crest Clinic consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.